-No other benefits were paid, and no other benefits are proposed to be paid to any of the Named Executive Officers of the Corporation under any pension or retirement plan.
+No other benefits were paid, and no other benefits are proposed to be paid to the NEOs of any pension or retirement plan.

-No deferred compensation plans were paid, and no benefits are proposed to be paid to any of the Named Executive Officers of the Corporation under a deferred compensation plan.
+No deferred compensation plans were paid, and no benefits are proposed to be paid to any NEO of the Corporation under a deferred compensation plan.